September 10, 2020

 Encourage patients to refer your pharmacy to their friends and family by providing stellar customer service—the kind that leaves them excited to tell their loved ones about your business.

 Even if you already strive to provide exceptional customer service at your pharmacy, there’s always room to improve.
-Look for ways you can get just a little bit better, such as by providing employee training or working to build even better relationships with your patients.
+Look for ways you can get just a little bit better, such as by providing employee training or providing a great customer experience.

 Your pharmacy may have many long-term, loyal patients.
 But just because you know they’re loyal, doesn’t mean you can forget to acknowledge it.

-Nurture those already existing relationships with your loyal patients, so they continue referring your pharmacy.
-Simple ways to do this include sending birthday cards, offering special deals for longtime patients and offering a loyalty rewards program.
+Nurture those existing relationships with your loyal patients, so they continue referring your pharmacy.
+Simple ways to do this include sending birthday cards, offering special deals for longtime patients, and offering a loyalty rewards program.

 Incentivize your current patients to refer a friend or family member by rewarding referrals.

 Offer a 10 percent discount for every new patient they get to fill a prescription at your pharmacy.
-Or, give away freebies, such as water bottles, hats or pens, if they positively review your pharmacy on Facebook.
+Or, give away freebies if they review your pharmacy on Google or Facebook.

 When patients are ready to purchase their prescriptions, it doesn’t hurt to ask for a referral.
 If you’re keeping your patients satisfied, they’ll be more than willing to offer up a referral or write a comment commending your pharmacy’s exceptional service.